lahmatiy/fixed-width-string/README.md

 ### options.ellipsis

-String to be placed when string trancate.
+String to be placed when string is truncating.

-Default: `…`
+Default: `'…'`

+> Note: To omit ellipsis, pass an empty string or falsy value for the option.

 ```js
 console.log(fixedWidthString('hello world', 8));